The salentine peninsula with the Ionian sea to the West and

 the Adriatic to the East is the perfect destination for anyone who love sto be

-landscape is one of green slopes and lengths of golden sand which stretch
+The landscape is one of green scope and lenghts of golden

-above the crystal clear water rise drammatic cliffs, serving as ideal
+above the crystal clear water rise dramatically cliffs, serving as ideal

 symbols of Salento.

 Dotted throughout the fields we find “furnieddrhi”, small

 stone constructions built by landworkers as make-shift homes.
 Other unmissable